doubleirish/OSCON_2015/README.md

     *   ### Container orchestration at scale - Steve Francia (Docker Inc.) - Part 2

         This is not a typo: we are going to demonstrate and compare different orchestration systems, for scales both big and small.
 Within the span of this tutorial, we will build clusters together using open source software like Swarm, Mesos, and others.

+        > Conor – The second video covers how to scale out multiple workers on a single host, how to add a load-balancer .
+It the covers using docker-compose to scake out across multiple hosts and link to shared external services like redis

     *   00:45:26 [Download](http://conferences.oreilly.com/oscon/open-source-2015/public/sv/q/724)